iconoclasthero/mpdgolinger/README.md

 ## Notes

 - IPC socket must exist and be writable by clients.
-- The IPC socket is presently hard-coded to `/var/lib/mpd/mpdlinger/mpdlinger.sock`
+- The IPC socket defaults to `/var/lib/mpd/mpdlinger/mpdlinger.sock`
 - Daemon supervises both MPD idle events and the IPC socket, reconnecting if necessary.

 ## Statefile

 To create an optional state file that can be parsed/sourced for other uses, enable the `--state=<path>` when launching the daemon.
-The format of the state file is:
+The format of the state file is the same as `status`:

 ```txt
 writetime=2025-12-20T10:35:57.330310379-05:00